csound-flossmanual/csound-floss/book/16-d-random.md

 Two more general notes about this:

 1. The way to set the seed differs from opcode to opcode.
-There are several opcodes such as&nbsp;
-    [rand](https://csound.com/docs/manual/rand.html) featured above,
-    which offer the choice of setting a seed as input parameter.
-For others, such as the frequently used&nbsp;
-    [random](https://csound.com/docs/manual/random.html) family, the
-    seed can only be set globally via the&nbsp;
-    [seed](https://csound.com/docs/manual/seed.html) statement.
-This
-    is usually done in the header so a typical statement would be:
+There are several opcodes such as [rand](https://csound.com/docs/manual/rand.html) featured above, which offer the choice of setting a seed as input parameter.
+For others, such as the frequently used [random](https://csound.com/docs/manual/random.html) family, the seed can only be set globally via the [seed](https://csound.com/docs/manual/seed.html) statement.
+This is usually done in the header so a typical statement would be: